Holomorphic representation of quantum computations: Holomorphic representation of quantum computations

 \end{proof}

-Note that the model of cluster state quantum computing~\cite{zhang2006continuous,menicucci2006universal} is also a subclass of RPHQC with adaptive discrete measurements, where the input is a Gaussian function instead.
+Note that the model of CV cluster state quantum computing~\cite{menicucci2006universal,zhang2006continuous} is also a subclass of RPQC with adaptive discrete measurements, where the input has a Gaussian stellar function instead.

-Summarising the results obtained in this section, HQC circuits provide a complex analytic description of bosonic quantum computations, and its subclass of rank-preserving circuits capture existing subuniversal and universal bosonic quantum computing schemes, with non-adaptive and adaptive (discrete and continuous) measurements, respectively.
+Summarizing the results obtained in this section, the stellar representation provides a holomorphic description of bosonic quantum computations, and the subclass of RPQC capture existing subuniversal and universal bosonic quantum computing schemes, with non-adaptive and adaptive (discrete and continuous) measurements, respectively.